Introduction

 python3 -m ipykernel install --user --name=pytorch-env

-Open VS Code and go to the Extensions view (click on the Extensions icon or press Ctrl+Shift+X).
+Open VS Code and go to the Extensions view, by clicking on the Extensions icon or pressing Ctrl+Shift+X.

 Search for “Jupyter” and install the official Jupyter extension.

-Optionally, also install the Python extension if you haven’t already, as it improves Python language support in VS Code.
+Optionally, also install the Python extension if you have not already, as it improves Python language support in VS Code.

 .